An Introduction to Steel Mace Training

 The adaptation of the gada into the steel mace we see today began as fitness enthusiasts sought new and effective ways to build functional strength.
 The steel mace, with its durable construction and standardised weights, was designed to be more accessible and versatile for modern fitness settings.

-Coaches and fitness experts in the West, such as Rick Brown (known as “Mr. Mace Man”), played a significant role in popularising steel mace training.
+Coaches and fitness experts in the West, such as Rick Brown, played a significant role in popularising steel mace training.
 These pioneers introduced the practice to a broader audience, demonstrating the benefits of mace exercises for building strength, mobility, and endurance.

 The rise of functional fitness in the 2000s, with its emphasis on movements that mimic real-life activities, further boosted the popularity of steel mace training.
 It appealed to athletes, martial artists, and fitness enthusiasts looking for more dynamic and full-body workouts.